“It’s impossible to determine the ROI of social media”, said the business owner during a conversation with me.

 A goal is “an observable and measurable end result having one or more objectives to be achieved within a more or less fixed timeframe.”

-Are you wondering how to set social media goals?
+Are you wondering how to set the right social media goals in a smart way?

 Here’s how you can do it.

 You’re always thinking too broadly if your goal is simply, “sell more”, or “get more followers”.
-Commit to setting achievable goals with attributes that include:
+Commit to setting goals for social media targets with achievable attributes that include:

 - The ability to be measured.